hi019/velvet-marble/README.md

-Claude Code restores skills read by subagents when compacting.
+Claude Code reads skills loaded by subagents into the main agent when compacting.
 If the total number of skill tokens read by all subagents is > context limit, a compaction will result in >100% context utilization and further messages will error.

 To reproduce (as of v2.1.39):